joshhornby/joshhornby.github.io/_posts/2026-01-20-what-is-a-tech-lead.md

 ### Team growth

-You help engineers get better at their jobs through code reviews, pairing sessions, and 1:1 conversations.
-The less visible work matters too: sharing context about why decisions were made, explaining the business problem behind the ticket, connecting people with the right opportunities.
+You help engineers get better at their jobs through code reviews, pairing sessions and 1:1 conversations.
+The less visible work matters just as much, like sharing why a decision was made or explaining the business problem behind the ticket.

 ### Delivery